 Show & Shine events provide an opportunity for spectators to appreciate classic, restored and modern vehicles amongst the buzzing activities that surround them.

 A variety of cars will be on display across the weekend and will begin parading through the streets on Day 1 Friday 3rd from 12 – 4pm at Broadwater carpark and along the Airlie Beach esplanade.
-From 4pm the Official opening at Abell Point Marina starts which will feature a moving feast of vehicles that will drive into static position for spectators to enjoy– really ramping up the crowds for what’s to come.
+From 4pm the Official opening at Coral Sea Marina Resort starts which will feature a moving feast of vehicles that will drive into static position for spectators to enjoy– really ramping up the crowds for what’s to come.

 On Saturday May 4 during the Bowen Motoring Festival, the Show & Shine display will provide a contrast to the Rally Whitsundays, with a more relaxed way to enjoy the cars.